No description

 MCP Integration

-The broker can aggregate tools from multiple MCP (Model Context Protocol) servers.
-Configure servers in mcp_servers.json:
+The broker aggregates tools from multiple MCP (Model Context Protocol) servers managed by hero_aibroker_services.
+Configure servers in a JSON file pointed to by MCP_CONFIG_PATH (see mcp_servers.example.json):

 {